microsoft/pxt-arcade/docs/test/skillmap/racer/racer3.md

 ## {Introduction @showdialog}

-In this tutorial, we'll customize your Monster Racer game to make it even more special.
+This tutorial will help you customize your Monster Racer game to make it even more special.

 ![Animating your truck.](/static/skillmap/racer/racer3.gif "Look what we're about to make!")